vedph/gve-doc/usage/hints.md

 - 🎯 text segmentation hint
 - ⏯️ wipe-down
 - 🔴 `r_fore-color`: line color
-- ☑️ position: `e`

 This is mostly used to segment text according to some criterion, typically metrical.
-Note that as per hints convention, the name refers to the position of the hint in the design grid.
-In fact, it is mostly used to draw a _right_ edge of some text.
-This is why it's positioned at the left edge of the hint, so that a hint placed east can "stitch" to the preceding text.

 ---